 Some people, usually those who haven’t tried them, argue that folding boats achieve their portability by sacrificing performance.
 This is simply not true, and most likely comes from hard-shell users trying out inflatable kayaks and assuming that folding ones are the same.
 But, inflatables sit high on the water and have a tendency to bounce around in rough seas.

 Folding boats have neither of these problems.
 They can actually outperform hard-shells in choppy water, as they better absorb the impact of the waves, allowing the boat to glide right through.
 In fact, Special Forces units around the world use folding kayaks because their unbeatable performance in hazardous conditions, combined with their portability and silent motion, make them ideal for covert missions.
-With an experienced paddler, folding boats are just as stable and speedy than their hard-shell counterparts (if not more so).
+With an experienced paddler, folding boats are just as stable and speedy as their hard-shell counterparts (if not more so).

 That’s not to say that folding kayaks have no downsides.
 The Folbot Cooper takes about twenty minutes to set up (which can cause a bit of a spectacle in a populated area).
 The time and hassle of assembly is probably the major deterrent to most people, particularly those who have the space for a hard-shell boat.
 But, a hard-shell usually needs to be stored in a garage or basement, and getting it out of storage and fastened to the rack of a car takes some time.
 The twenty minutes it takes to put together a folding boat is probably on par with the amount of time needed to deal with a hard-shell.